cbarcl01/HiC-project/README.md

+---
+output:
+  html_document:
+    toc: true
+    theme: united
+---

 # BIOF501-project: A chromosome scale assembly using SALSA2 with additional QC steps.

-### Instructions
+### Notes on Pipeline

-The student will identify a dataset and develop a workflow that allows a third party to interrogate the dataset.
+The following pipeline aims to improve an existing reference assembly by utilisng HiC student will identify a dataset and develop a workflow that allows a third party to interrogate the dataset.
 The workflow must be created as a pipeline using Snakemake or NextFlow and requires that the student create a Standard Operating Procedure that documents the usage of the workflow.
 The workflow must include visualisations so that the results can be easily interpreted.

 As part of your project, you must: